lucidrains/coordinate-descent-attention/README.md

 Update: Using a kernel written in Triton, it is a bit more viable, but still too much if number of iterations is high

+Update: by doing recomputes in segments of iterations, now feasible, if it were to actually yields any improvements

 ## Appreciation

 - <a href="https://stability.ai/">StabilityAI</a> for the sponsorship to carry out independent research